-Trailspotters & Upper Peninsula Outfitters is owned by Thomas Funke, Author of 50 Hikes in Michigan’s Upper Peninsula and 50 Hikes on the North Country Trail.
+Upper Peninsula Outfitters is a division of Trailspotters and both are owned by Thomas Funke, Author of 50 Hikes in Michigan’s Upper Peninsula and 50 Hikes on the North Country Trail.

 Receive a free, complimentary signed copy with any shuttle service!

 Trailspotters & Upper Peninsula Outfitters is a FULL SERVICE outfitting company.
 We know the trail.
 We’ve hiked the trail.
 Heck, we wrote the book on the trail.
 (Actually, two books.
 But whose counting?).
 If you want someone to have your back, to help you plan your trip, give you accurate and correct answers about the area, we are the company to hire.

 We offer regularly scheduled daily shuttles